Solar panels boost green credentials and yield a £33,000 per year benefit for Lye Cross Farm

-In June 2014, the business decided to build on their existing green efforts and install 676 agricultural solar panels on the roof of their cheese packing building.
+The business decided to build on their existing green efforts and install 676 agricultural solar panels on the roof of their cheese packing building.
 With about 3,000 tonnes of cheese in refrigerated storage at any one time, cooling is one of the business's main areas of energy use, along with running of the packing equipment.
 These two areas alone require 600,000 units of energy per year.

 After discussions with Mypower - the Alvis's decided PV was the best option to help meet the energy requirements of the packing and cheese storage halls.